 How Long Does Listeria Poisoning Last?

-Listeria last several days to a few weeks.
+Listeria lasts several days to a few weeks.
 Listeria monocytogenes is a type of bacteria that causes listeriosis, a severe infection usually caused by eating food contaminated with the bacterium.
 Listeriosis primarily affects pregnant women, newborns, older adults, and individuals with weakened immune systems.

 Listeria can cause various symptoms, depending on the person and body part affected.
 The infection can lead to fever and diarrhea, like other foodborne illnesses for healthy individuals.
 However, in specific individuals, such as those mentioned above, listeriosis can be much more severe, causing symptoms including headache, stiff neck, confusion, loss of balance, convulsions, fever, and muscle aches.